Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 ```
 This can be important if you only want to return elements that have received a certain label.
 For example, if we are looking for nodes reachable from a given entity in the graph, we can store a flag in their state
 and then filter on this once in Row form.
-Alternatively, we could have implemented this using {s}`explodeSelect()`.
+Alternatively, we could have implemented this using {s}`explode()`.

 #### explode()